jonmacia/CS-361/README.md

 ### Dependencies

 The user must install RabbitMQ and the Erlang virtual machine.
 User must also need to install the packages for pika and requests in Python.
+User must also be connected to the Internet.

 ### Installing